 You should also be willing to collaborate with co-workers to share ideas, when appropriate.
 “See others as valuable contributors and build on their ideas to develop win-win-win outcomes,” Seibly said.

-Indeed, research has found that sharing ideas tends to encourage others to do the same and increase everyone’s creativity, Business News Daily reported.
+Business News Daily has reported on research that indicates sharing ideas tends to encourage others to do the same and increase everyone’s creativity.
 Experts suggest creating effective imagery and storylines to help sell your ideas in the workplace, which again emphasizes the importance of mastering strong storytelling skills as a leader.

 Volunteer When Things Need to Be Done